Nor Sanavongsay

 Nor Sanavongsay (born February 28, 1975) is an American writer and illustrator in the San Francisco Bay area and the founder of Sahtu Press, Inc.

-Family and early years
+Early life

 The Sanavongsay family came to the United States in the aftermath of the Laotian Civil War.
-Nor Sanavongsay initially resettled with his parents, one brother, and one sister in the town of Kingsport, Tennessee in 1979.
-He was four years old at the time.
+Nor Sanavongsay lived with his parents, one brother, and one sister in Kingsport, Tennessee, in 1979.
 They were sponsored by the First Presbyterian Church of Kingsport, Tennessee.
-In August 1979 they relocated to Elgin, Illinois, where he would spend the next 30 years.
+In August 1979, they relocated to Elgin, Illinois, where he would spend the next 30 years.

 He grew up watching Transformers, Bruce Lee movies, Thundercats, and other cartoons of the 1980s.
 He also had a fascination with comic books and graphic novels.
 He began drawing at the age of six with his uncle as a mentor.
-He honed his artistic skills as the years passed by, and he initially went to Northern Illinois University to study to be an illustrator.
+He went to Northern Illinois University, majoring in fine arts.
 He eventually changed his major to web design, graduating in 1998.

 Community service and professional career

 He has actively been involved as a volunteer with the SatJaDham Lao Literary Project, the National Lao American Writers Summit, the Lao Artists Festival of Elgin, Legacies of War, the Center for Lao Studies, the Lao Heritage Foundation, Laos in the House, and the Kinnaly Dance Troupe, among many others.
 In 2013, he founded Sahtu Press, Inc., a nonprofit publishing company with the mission to promote Lao literature.

 Professionally, he has worked for companies including Encyclopædia Britannica, Sears, Zoosk, Barnes & Noble and currently Workday, Inc.